Non-vanishing of geodesic periods of automorphic forms: Introduction

 \end{theorem}

-\begin{remark} We obtain a similar result for holomorphic forms of weight $k \in 2\Z$, we refer to Theorem \ref{small length bound} for the more general statement.
-We also bound the size of geodesics with small or large geodesic period. \end{remark}
+\begin{remark} We obtain a similar result for holomorphic forms of weight $k \in 2\Z$, as well as bounds for the size of the set of closed geodesics with small (resp.\ large) geodesic period, see Theorems \ref{thm:main} and \ref{small length bound}. \end{remark}

-\subsection{Result for general Fuchsian groups}
+\subsubsection{Result for general Fuchsian groups}

-More generally, given a Fuchsian group of the the first kind $\Gamma\leq \PSL_2(\R)$, we have an associated finite volume hyperbolic $2$-orbifold $X_\Gamma:=\Gamma\backslash \H$.
-Let $f$ be a either a Maa{\ss} form, holomorphic cusp form or a completed Eisenstein series $E^\ast_{\mathfrak{a},k}(z,\tfrac{1}{2}+it)$ for $\Gamma$ and denote by $F:\Gamma\backslash \PSL_2(\R)\rightarrow \C$ the lift of $f$ to the unit tangent bundle of $X_\Gamma$.
-The primitive oriented closed geodesics on $X_\Gamma$ are in one-to-one correspondence with primitive hyperbolic conjugacy classes of $\Gamma$.
-Given an oriented closed geodesic $\CC$ we can lift it canonically to the unit tangent bundle (which we will denote by the same symbol).
-We equip $\CC$ with the unique $A$-invariant measure $\mu_\CC$ which projects to the line element $\tfrac{|dz|}{y}$ on $X_\Gamma$ (here $A$ denotes the diagonal subgroup of $\PSL_2(\R)$).
+More generally, given a Fuchsian group $\Gamma\leq \PSL_2(\R)$ of finite covolume, we have an associated hyperbolic $2$-orbifold $\mathcal{X}_\Gamma:=\Gamma\backslash \H$.
+Let $f$ be an automorphic form of weight $k\in 2\Z$ for $\Gamma$, as in eq.\ (\ref{eq:automorphy}).
+Denote by $F:\Gamma\backslash \PSL_2(\R)\rightarrow \C$ the lift of $f$ to the unit tangent bundle of $\mathcal{X}_\Gamma$.
+The primitive oriented closed geodesics on $\mathcal{X}_\Gamma$ are in one-to-one correspondence with primitive hyperbolic conjugacy classes of $\Gamma$.
+Given an oriented closed geodesic $\CC$, we can lift it canonically to the unit tangent bundle (which we will denote by the same symbol).
+We equip $\CC$ with the unique $A$-invariant measure $\mu_\CC$ with volume $\ell(\CC)$, where $A$ denotes the diagonal subgroup of $\PSL_2(\R)$.
 We refer to Section \ref{sec:background} for more details.
 A key quantity of study are the geodesic periods

-A natural question is to fix a closed geodesic and ask how the sizes of the geodesic periods behave as the Maa{\ss} form $f$ is varying, see \cite{sxz}, \cite{reznikov}, \cite{BlomerBrumleyKontorovichTemplier14}, \cite{Michels22} for results in this direction.
+A first natural question is to fix a closed geodesic and ask how the sizes of the geodesic periods behave as the automorphic form $f$ is varying, see \cite{sxz}, \cite{reznikov}, \cite{BlomerBrumleyKontorovichTemplier14}, \cite{Michels22} for results in this direction.
 In this paper we are interested in obtaining strong lower bound for the set of non-vanishing geodesic periods of a fixed automorphic form.
 To quantify this, put for $X\geq 1$: